mpv-player/mpv/DOCS/man/lua.rst

     directly, instead of calling this legacy wrapper.
 It is for compatibility only.

+    See the ``subprocess`` documentation for semantics and further parameters.

 ``utils.subprocess_detached(t)``
     Runs an external process and detaches it from mpv's control.